shauryr/ACL-anthology-corpus/README.md

 This repository provides full-text and metadata to the ACL anthology collection including .pdf files and grobid extractions of the pdfs.

 ## How is this different from what ACL anthology provides?
 We are also providing full-text, references and other details extracted by grobid from the PDFs.
-If you just want abstracts please visit - [acl anthology](https://aclanthology.org/anthology+abstracts.bib.gz)
+If you just want abstracts, please visit - [acl anthology](https://aclanthology.org/anthology+abstracts.bib.gz)

 ----